 No differences between photoperiods were evident, even in the early experiment 1, where eggs were immediately placed in the different photoperiods.
 In this experiment, with 9 weeks chilling, hatching was as fast as after 10 weeks in Fig. 3d, col. 1 and 3d, col. 4, but all eggs hatched within 7 days also in LD 16:8, indicating a higher level of diapause termination, probably from periods of 6-7°C, and from LD 16:8 in a part of the cold treatment (Fig. S4:1).

 The inadvertent spring backlash experiment 3, with one day of 18°C exposure plus totally another day of transfer acclimations in January, followed by two extra months of winter temperatures, can be interpreted as follows.
 In the majority of eggs (n=50, plus 1 straggler), diapause was terminated, post diapause development was partly fulfilled but delayed by low temperature (quiescence), but the probably unstoppable hatching process was not yet triggered.
-These eggs survived the additional cold period well, and, after exposure to higher temperatures (21,5°C; first day slow acclimation to 20°C), hatching occurred 1,5 days earlier than in the previous experiment 2 (Fig. S4:2b-c).
-The first hatches were recorded within 24 hours after the start of acclimation, and, as mentioned, the first signs of the hatching process (Fig S1:5b) were observed after 12 hours in a couple of eggs, still in acclimation.
+These eggs survived the additional cold period well, and, after exposure to higher temperatures (21,5°C; first day slow acclimation to 20°C), hatching occurred 1,5 days earlier than in the previous experiment 2 (Fig. S4:2c).
+The first hatches were recorded within 24 hours after the start of acclimation, and, as mentioned, the first signs of the hatching process (Fig. S1:5b) were observed after 12 hours in a couple of eggs, still in acclimation.
 However, the previous short exposure to higher temperatures evidently had triggered the hatching process irreversibly in some of the eggs (n= c.
 12), which hatched, successfully or unsuccessfully, early during the additional cold storage, with ultimately mortal consequences.
 Temperature may have fluctuated just around the threshold for successful hatching, which can then be assumed to be close to.
 4°C. However, temperature may periodically have reached c.
 6°C since it was not strictly controlled.

 Cold tolerance of small larvae